Originally published on 6/02/2017.

-Summer is almost here!
+Summer is in full swing!
 Does hanging out with your dog at the beach sound like fun?
 SUP, stand-up paddle boarding, is an adventurous sport that you can learn to do with your PUP this summer!

 If you and your dog love the water, SUP is a fun aquatic activity that you can do together.
 Stand-up paddle boarding lets you practice communication skills, get some exercise, and have a great time in nature.